The Summer Experience Programme

-We invite both employer and student to a celebration and awards ceremony in September where there will be an opportunity to network with other placement providers, students and staff of the University.
+We invite employers and students to a celebration event once all internships are completed where there will be an opportunity to meet with other placement providers, students and staff of the University.

-Students and placement providers will be asked to submit nominations for best placement provider and best placement student award categories.
-These will be presented as part of the awards ceremony which will be held in September.
+Students and placement providers may be asked to submit nominations for award categories.
+These will be presented as part of the celebration event.